Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Prepare the Home Before It Goes Live

-Vacant homes still need preparation.
+Vacant homes still need thoughtful preparation.

 Before listing, sellers should review: